BrookaBrooke/Weeb-Roulette/journals/Brooke_V.md

 # Nov 22

 Today I further researched how to connect react with bootstrap.
 I plan do do more work tonight and try to get the sidebar working by EOD tomorrow.

+# Dec 7

+Got the anime detail page to show up, now I am just trying to get the page to show info from the api.